Best Free Places To Work In London: Top 11 (UPDATED for 2025)

 Community Library

 Community libraries are usually more open for people talking than public libraries.
 So these can be good places to work if you have a meeting or don’t mind a bit of chatter when working.
 Also, Community libraries don’t always require a library card to access their wi-fi.
 Pepys Community Library in Deptford is one of these libraries.
-Although, as it is run by volunteers, their opening times vary; so it’s best to get in contact with them beforehand to confirm if they are definitely open.
+Although, as it is run by volunteers, its opening times vary; so it’s best to get in contact with them beforehand to confirm if they are definitely open.

 3. Southbank Centre